vineblack/vineblack.github.io/_pages/about.md

   image: prof_pic.jpg # Photos of the work site
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>📧 <a href="mailto:llstella674@gmail.com">llstella674@gmail.com</a></p>
-    <p>📍 Seoul, South Korea</p>
-    <p>💬 Open for Collaboration</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---
 Turning Imagination into Structure, Narrative into World